Trepan-Debuggers/python2-trepan/docs/index.rst

 Welcome to trepan's documentation!
 ==================================

-Contents:

 .. toctree::
    :maxdepth: 2

-See :doc:`commands` for a the debugger command reference.
+See :doc:`commands` for the debugger command reference.

 Indices and tables
 ==================